Lurkers in the Dark

 Vultures

-The Vulture may not be the fastest aircraft in the game.
-It does, however, have Throttle 2, a Max Speed of 5 and access to all 8 Ace manoeuvres along with the Jink ability making this one of the most manoeuvrable plane in the game.
+The Vulture is not the fastest aircraft in the game, but it has Throttle 2, a maximum speed of 5, access to all 8 Ace Manoeuvres, and the Jink ability.
+This makes it one of the most manoeuvrable aircraft available.

 Marauder